eHanlin/generator-ms-docker/README.md

 generator-ms-docker
 ==============================

-This is a docker generator.
+This is a mircro service generator for docker.

 ## Support language